MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 :::image type="content" source="./media/manage-machines/KeyVaultUpdates.png" alt-text="Screenshot of Event subscriptions in AKV.":::

 ## View where secrets are used
 From Solutions page, you can retrieve all the dependencies of secret environment variables.
-This will help you to understand where your Azure Key Vault secrets are used before editing them.
+This helps you to understand where your Azure Key Vault secrets are used before editing them.
 -	Select one environment variable.
 -	Select the **advanced** option and select **Show dependencies**.
--	You will see:
+-	You can see:
       -	The credentials using this environment variable.
     -	The connections using this environment variable.